zwbetz-gh/zwbetz/content/blog/sql-query-pagination-with-spring-boot-and-jdbctemplate/index.md

 {ID=5, WORD=babblishly}
 findAll sql: SELECT * FROM word WHERE id > 5 AND id <= 10
 countAll sql: SELECT COUNT(*) FROM word
 On page 2 of 3.
-Rows in this page: 5.
+Rows in page: 5.
 Total rows: 11
 {ID=6, WORD=babbly}
 {ID=7, WORD=babby}
 {ID=8, WORD=babe}